 Why Should You Embed Google Maps on Your Website?

-You already know that embedding a map on your site is an excellent way to make your site interactive.
+You already know that embedding Google my Maps on your site is an excellent way to make your site interactive.
 But there are several other benefits that can help your business grow.

 For example, an embedded Google map can:

-- Help customers find a physical store near where they live
+- Help customers find a store near where they live with street view

-- Show attendees the location of an event
+- Show attendees the physical location of an event

 - Illustrate blog posts that discuss specific locations